TZstatsADS/fall2019-project4-sec2-grp3/README.md

 + Main result:
+A1 has lower test error and takes shorter time to process factorization than A2.
+A1 is more time-saving because A1 converges quickly and we set epoch value for A1 to be 200 while epoch for A2 is 500.
+In addition, P3 postprocessing seems to lose its power regarding improving accuracy on both algorithms.
+We think this may be reasonable because kernel ridge regression only utilize information in movie feature vectors and thus in some cases may not be a wise choice to improve performance of our recommender system.

 + Contribution statement: Kanyan Chen is the project leader.
 Other members contributed equally.
 All team members approve our work presented in this GitHub repository including this contributions statement.